 RFC822 describes the structure of messages exchanged across the Internet.
 Messages are viewed as having a header and contents.
 The header is composed of a set of standard and optional header fields.
-The header and its contents are separated by a blank line.
+The header is separated from the content by a blank line.
 The RFC specifies the syntax for all header fields and the semantics of the standard header fields.
 It does not however, impose any structure on the message contents.